 Experience the Gardiner's world-renowned collection, in person and online.
 From Chinese porcelain to contemporary Canadian ceramics, discover the people and histories behind the objects.

 Everyone can love clay!
 Become a Gardiner Friend and enjoy the benefits, including unlimited admission, advanced clay class registration, invitations to exhibition previews and special events, discounts on lectures and classes, and more.

 The Gardiner Museum works with community and cultural partners to enhance the richness and diversity of the cultural sector.
-This summer, we’re hosting a Community Arts Space in our exhibition hall.
+This summer, we’re hosting the first Community Arts Space project in our Exhibition Hall.
 Through an open call for proposals, the Gardiner selected five partners to explore four themes—interactivity, performance, community-engaged arts, and city building.
-There’s something for everyone.
-From fort building to clay hand building, and from experimental theatre to participatory workshops, experience the best the city has to offer at the Gardiner.
+There’s something for everyone!
+From fort building to clay hand building, and experimental theatre to participatory workshops, experience the best the city has to offer at the Gardiner.

 111 Queen's Park